zianafique/zianafique/README.md

 <em>

 - 🎓 I've completed my  **Bachelors in Computer Science** (2021) from **International Islamic University Malaysia, IIUM**.
 Specialized in Data Science And AI.
-- 🌱 I have previously worked [Aye Solutions Sd.
+- 🌱 I have previously worked at [Aye Solutions Sd.
 Bhd.](https://www.ayesolutions-sea.com/), A AI and Computer Vision Based Malaysian Start Up Tech Company for more than 2 years.
 - 💻 I'm good fit and expert for  **full time** role in **Data Science**, **Machine Learning**, **Software Engineer**, **Data Analytics**, **Data Engineer**, **Computer Vision** field.
 - 🖋️ I'm actively **writing blogs** on [Inblog](https://inblog.in/@afiquezian)
 - 🤝🏻 I'm open for collaborations in **Data Science** and **Machine Learning** and **Software Engineer** Domains.